Firewat/Quizz-Masterz/docs/user-eval.md

 ### Goal

-To assess the efficiency and user-friendliness of the quiz creation process for teachers, focusing on:
+To assess the efficiency and user-friendliness of the quiz creation process for teachers.
-- Ease of creating new quizzes
-- Question and answer management
-- Classroom administration features
-- Overall workflow efficiency

-### Method
+### Method & Results

-1. Teacher Workshop Sessions:
-   - 5 teachers from different subject areas
-   - Task-based evaluation of creating and managing quizzes
-   - Observation of classroom management features usage

-2. Process Documentation:
-   - Recording time spent on quiz creation
-   - Noting common patterns and pain points
-   - Gathering feature requests and suggestions
+We asked the aunt of one of the teammates what she thought of our web application.
+She was impressed by the simple use and the fun gamification aspects.
+She mentioned that the interface felt intuitive, even for someone not very experienced with technology, and appreciated how the point system and unlockable avatars could motivate students to participate more actively.
+She also noted that the clear layout made it easy to create and assign quizzes.

 ### Results